Installation

 • Plugins that are not provided by SLE are not supported.

-• You probably need to install dependencies via pip.
+• You will probably need to install dependencies via pip.
 The pip command installs these dependencies from PyPI (the Python Package Index).
 However, this approach will not update the RPM database.

 • Depending on your security concerns, installing Python packages outside the secured SLE installation may not be desirable.